Mesgarin/NLPPJ/README.md

 # NLPPJ
 Final Project for Text Analysis and NLP Project: Advancing Emotion Detection from Text

-**Attention ( in the proposal I don't mention ChatGPT but as an extra thing that I think maybe interesting I added it to my project and explain it.
-Best regards, Nastaran Mesgari )**
+**Attention ( in the proposal I don't mention ChatGPT but as an extra thing that I think maybe interesting I added it to my project and explained it.
+Best regards )**

 Proposal of Text Analysis and Natural Language Processing Course Project Title: Advancing Emotion Detection from Text